-We will not sell any shares of our common stock in this offering unless (1) we receive purchase orders for at least \$150,000,000 (excluding shares purchased by Blackstone, its affiliates and our directors and officers), in any combination of purchases of our share classes on or before ,2017 (one year following the first date in which our shares are offered for sale to the public) and (2) our board of directors has authorized the release to us of funds in the escrow account prior to such date.
+We will not sell any shares of our common stock in this offering unless (1) we receive purchase orders for at least \$150,000,000 (excluding shares purchased by Blackstone, its affiliates and our directors and officers), in any combination of purchases of our share classes on or before August 31, 2017 (one year following the first date in which our shares are offered for sale to the public) and (2) our board of directors has authorized the release to us of funds in the escrow account prior to such date.
 Even if we receive purchase orders for \$150,000,000, our board of directors may elect to wait a substantial amount of time before authorizing, or may elect not to authorize, the release of the escrowed proceeds.
 All funds provided with purchase orders during the escrow period will be placed in an interest-bearing account with UMB Bank, N.A., as escrow agent.
-If we do not raise the minimum amount or our board of directors does not determine that it is in our best interest to cause the proceeds raised in this offering to be released to us within such one-year period, this offering will be terminated and our escrow agent will promptly send you full refund of your investment with interest and without deduction for escrow expenses.
-Notwithstanding the foregoing, you may elect to withdraw your purchase order released to us.
+If we do not raise the minimum amount or our board of directors does not determine that it is in our best interest to cause the proceeds raised in this offering to be released to us within such one-year period, this offering will be terminated and our escrow agent will promptly send you a full refund of your investment with interest and without deduction for escrow expenses.
+Notwithstanding the foregoing, you may elect to withdraw your purchase order and request a full refund of your investment with interest and without deduction for escrow expenses at any time before the escrowed purchase order proceeds are released to us.
 If we break escrow for this offering and commence operations, interest earned on funds in escrow will be released to our account and constitute part of our net assets.